Nyanguy/ITMO.ICT.Web101/README.md

 ## I. Why all the hustle?

 In this work we will cover the basic Django optimization methods and practices used to build a high-performance web application.
 Some might say that __Python__ as an _interpreted stack-based VM_ is quite slow in compare to a "close to metal" compiled language.
-While it sertainly true, this statement is decieving of a general nature of a backend workflow.
+While it certainly true, this statement is decieving of a general nature of a backend workflow.

 > __Any__ given __Task__ can be classified in __two ways__: __CPU-bound__ or __IO-bound__.